 The lender and intermediary must always act in the best interests of the customer.
-Under MMR rules (from 26 April 2014), the majority of mortgage sales will be advised, and advice should be the default option at the point of sale.
-Execution only sales will only be available in very limited circumstances or for distinct categories of borrower (high net worth individuals, mortgage professionals and business borrowers).
+Following the introduction of the new MMR rules in April 2014, the majority of mortgage sales have been advised, and advice should be the default option at the point of sale.
+MCD creates a number of distinct categories of borrower such as high net worth individuals and consumer buy-to-let borrowers who have specific advice needs.
 Customers undertaking Right to Buy, Sale and Rent Back, debt consolidation and equity release sales, must always receive advice.